Stjaertfena/lab-3-bisect/README.md

   HEAD detached at 52252f0
   nothing to commit, working tree clean
   ```
-  Your status output should look like above.
+  Your status output should resemble above message.

-1. Create a new branch from where you're at and switch to it, make sure to call it something meaningful.
+1. Create a new branch from where you're at and switch to it, make sure to call it something meaningful (perhaps prefixing it with _hotfix/_ or _bugfix/_).

 1. Now scrutinize the commit's patch in order to figure out what's causing the problem.
 With the bug identified, create a fix for it and commit it to your branch.
 Make sure to verify the hover state is now working as expected.